brunosap93/SCPTA/Readme.md

 1. Open a New Browser Tab and use the following Link:

+> Please use your SAP email and Password

 https://tainternal1.cry10cf.int.applicationstudio.cloud.sap/index.html

 2. You should be prompted with a screen like this one where you will now create a Dev Space by clicking the "Create Dev Space" Button.